 Jules Tavernier – Hawaiian Volcano School

-Jules Tavernier 1844 – 1889 was a French-born artist that was an essential member of the Hawaiian Volcano School.
+Jules Tavernier 1844 – 1889 was a French-born artist who was an essential member of the Hawaiian Volcano School.
 Tavernier left France in the 1870s to never return to his homeland.

 Eventually, he ended up on the island of Hawaii, where he made a name for himself as a landscape painter.
 He was fascinated with Hawaii’s erupting volcano; this was a subject that preoccupied him for the rest of his life.